Search

 • threatening deportation if the target was sponsored,

-• economic abuse such as withholding or stealing money, stopping a partner from reporting to work, or from getting or keeping a job, or
+• economic abuse such as withholding or stealing money, stopping a partner from reporting to work, and from getting or keeping a job, or

 • sexual, spiritual, or emotional abuse or neglect.

-Who can be a target of family violence?
+Who can experience intimate partner and family violence?

 Back to top

-Anyone can be a target of family violence, regardless of age, race, religion, sexual orientation, economic status, or educational background.
+Anyone can be a target of violence, regardless of gender, age, race, culture, religion, sexual orientation, socioeconomic status, or educational background.
 The abuser may be a current or former spouse or intimate partner, relative, or friend.
-Men and women can both be abused or abusive in their relationships.
+Anyone can experience abuse or cause harm in their relationships.

 Back to top

 Yes.
-When family violence follows a target to work, it becomes a workplace issue.
-An aggressor can present a risk to the target or others in the workplace itself.
+When intimate partner and family violence follows an individual to work, it becomes a workplace issue.
+An aggressor can present a risk to the affected individual or others in the workplace itself.

-What effect does family violence have on the workplace?
+What effect does intimate partner and family violence have on the workplace?

 Back to top

-People experiencing family violence often feel isolated.
+People experiencing violence often feel isolated.
 They may feel ashamed or have concerns that their situation will compromise their employment so they are afraid to say anything.
-Similarly, those who suspect family violence may be affecting an employee are afraid to approach this subject or intervene for many reasons.
-This hesitation and further isolation increase the risk to those who experience family violence.
-In addition, people experiencing family violence often experience difficulty getting to work and state that their work performance is negatively affected.
+Similarly, those who suspect violence may be affecting a worker are afraid to approach this subject or intervene for many reasons.
+This hesitation and further isolation increase the risk to those who experience violence.
+In addition, people experiencing violence often experience difficulty getting to work and state that their work performance is negatively affected.
 Other implications for the workplace include:

 • reduced productivity and motivation